LastCallMedia/heroku-cli/README.md

 ### Getting started

-* Install [Lando](https://lando.dev/) if you dodn't already have it: https://lando.dev/download/
+* Install [Lando](https://lando.dev/) if you don't already have it: https://lando.dev/download/
 * Clone the repository
 * Run `lando start`